jetty-project/i-jetty/linux-build-readme.txt

 path as the working directory:

-    cleanup.sh              -   Cleans builds and sdcard-layout.
-See first paragraph for more information.

     create-sdcard.sh        -   Creates a new sdcard.img file.
+Accepts optional
-Should be run as root.
-Accepts optional filename and image size arguments.
+                                filename and image size arguments.
 See source header for more info.

-    sync-sdcard.sh          -   Mounts the sdcard image on a loopback device (requires root permissions, will prompt), cleans
-                                the SD card, and copies the sdcard-intermediate directory onto the card image.
-Note that it does *NOT* unmount the image.
-This is done back in deploy.sh.

-Most of these scripts (except cleanup.sh) depend on one or more of following environment variables be available to them:

-    ANDROID_SDK             -   Path to SDK tools/ directory.
-Use ANDROID_SDK
-                                if you're after the root SDK path.

-    VERBOSE_ARGS            -   Flags to pass to programs if they should be verbose. "-v" if verbose, empty otherwise.

-    UNZIP_ARGS              -   Flags to pass to the 'unzip' program.
-Empty if verbose, "-qq" otherwise.